ByteTools Logo

 Batching Best Practices

-• Optimal batch size: 5-20 items - Too small wastes batching benefits; too large risks timeouts
+• Batch size: small to moderate - Too small wastes batching benefits; too large risks timeouts

 • Use structured output (JSON) - Makes parsing batch results easier and more reliable